mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 My CR-V displays the distance I can drive in miles.
 It does this by multiplying the calculated miles-per-gallon times gallons of gas in the tank.
 It's a computer trick added by Stephen, an intern Honda hired for the summer. *Available Range* doesn't really tell me anything more than what I could observe by looking at the gas gauge at the bottom of the speedometer, but adding it to the car was the crowning act of Stephen's college degree.

-For me, I am happy with analog; when the gas needle gets to the last quarter of the tank, I should fill up.
+For me, I am happy with analog: when the gas needle gets to the last quarter of the tank, I should fill up.
 That's where the needle is now, so I should do this.
 I watch signs for a freeway exit with a gas station.

 *God grabs the remote and hands it to one of the merciful.
 "Turn up the volume," he/she/they laugh.
 The merciful hesitates; after all, they are merciful and worries how this will change this mortal's fate.
 God sees the hesitation and offers a promise of reward; "Don't worry, I got this."
 The merciful looks at St. Peter, who shakes his head in disbelief, but also nods assurance.
 The merciful turns up the volume.*